Global Hyperbolicity through the Eyes of the Null Distance: Bi-Lipschitz bounds

-The proof of Theorem~\ref{thm:nonsmooth} makes use of several technical results related to temporal functions obtained in Section~\ref{sec:wick}, some of which are also used in Section~\ref{sec:causality}.
-The proof of Theorem~\ref{thm:nonsmooth} is carried out subsequently in Section~\ref{ssec:equiv}.
+Since weak temporal functions satisfy $\nulld_\tau(p,q) = \tau(q) - \tau(p)$ for causally related points, the condition \eqref{LaL} can be viewed as a restricted local metric equivalence.
+In order to extend this property to a true local metric equivalence we make use of several technical results related to temporal functions obtained in Section~\ref{ssec:wick}, some of which are also used in Section~\ref{sec:causality}.
+To extend the corresponding local result to weak temporal functions and to compact sets we employ semiglobal techniques similar to those in \cite{Bur}.
+These final steps of the proof of Theorem~\ref{thm:nonsmooth} are carried out in Section~\ref{ssec:equiv}.

-Theorem~\ref{thm:nonsmooth} implies that we can compare the null distances of any two spacetime metrics with entirely different causal cones as follows.
+Theorem~\ref{thm:nonsmooth} implies that we can compare the null distances of any two spacetime metrics with entirely different causal cones as stated in Corollary~\ref{cor:differentg} of the introduction.
+In particular, the null distance structures with respect to weak temporal functions are equivalent on compact sets of a fixed spacetime.